 There are various systems available that operate on either DSC based or AIS based technology as well as others that utilize Bluetooth or other technologies.
 The MOB devices must be regarded as location aids in emergency situations and not as distress alert systems.

+Autonomous Maritime Radio Devices (AMRD)

+WRC-19 agreed introduction of autonomous maritime radio devices (AMRD) Group A, which enhance the safety of navigation, and Group B, which do not enhance the safety of navigation.

+A modification was developed to a footnote in Appendix 18 to allow the use of AMRD Group A on channel 70 and AIS 1 and AIS 2 using DSC and/or AIS technology.
+A new footnote designates 160.9 MHz (channel 2006) to AMRD Group B using AIS technology.

 Two-way VHF Radiotelephone Apparatus

 Two-way VHF radiotelephone apparatus is defined in SOLAS Chapter III.
 In practice, this apparatus is used as an element of GMDSS.
 The apparatus is either a portable or fixed transceiver for use in survival craft.
 It is used for on scene communications between survival craft, to other vessels and rescue units.

 Communication is on Ch16 (156.8 MHz) and at least one other simplex channel.
 The transceiver can be used for on board communications using a secondary battery; however, the primary battery must be used for GMDSS purposes.